mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 to [[Capital]].

 REVOLUTION

 The Solomani Movement sweeps over the Rim.
 •  Pro-Imperial factions voted out, forced into exile or violently overthrown.
-•  720: The Esperance World War: Majority-
-Vegan nation of Waothan defeated by Nueva
+•  720: The Esperance World War: Majority-Vegan nation of Waothan defeated by Nueva Argentina.
-Argentina.
 Waothanian Vegans become second-class citizens.
 •  750: Government of Nusku overthrown by